 - whether your employer followed the right rules and procedures when dismissing you; and

 - whether, considering all the details of the case, it was fair to dismiss you from work.
 In other words – did the employer rely on a ‘valid reason’ to fire you?

-If you have a valid claim for unfair dismissal and good prospects for success, we will work for you on a no win, no fee basis.
+If you have a valid claim for unfair dismissal and good prospects for success, we will work for you on a fee option that suits your situation.
 Regardless of whether you live in Melbourne or in regional Victoria, we can easily represent you as face to face meetings are rarely required to work through these matters.

 It is very important to note that you only have 21 days from the date of dismissal to file an application for Unfair Dismissal.
 So, please act promptly if you want to challenge the fairness of the decision to dismiss you from work.